 4. Treatment and clinic visits

 Take the medicine exactly as the researcher explains to you.
-You will also have up to 7 visits with a researcher for tests and up to 5 phone calls from home with the researcher or nurse.
+You will also have visits with a researcher for tests and phone calls from home with the researcher or nurse.
+The number of visits and phone calls you have will depend on the treatment you receive.

 Most of the visits happen during the first 28 days of the study.
 You may have some of the following tests/health checks: